jason137/gads_26/lec02/unix2.md

        2 9.5
        2 6.8

-Recall that `uniq` prints counts and values, so the output shows us that the most frequently occuring value of ABV for IPA's is 8, and this value occurs in 11 records.

 Again we're familiar with most of these programs, but the exception is `grep`.
 The `grep` program is a search tool.
 Its unusual [name](https://kb.iu.edu/d/abnd) contains an allusion to the technology that it's based on, namely **regular expressions**.
-The use of regular expressions, or [regexes](http://www.diveintopython.net/regular_expressions/), is a notoriously thorny subject, but one whose basic application is easily manageable and frequently invaluable in data processing.
+The use of regular expressions, or [regexes](http://www.diveintopython.net/regular_expressions/), is a notoriously thorny subject, but one whose basic application is easily managed and frequently invaluable in data processing.

 Searching using regular expressions is performed by **pattern matching**.
 As the name implies, this requires both a pattern and some input to match it